Use this guide to register your logger, set alarm limits, start recording, and retrieve data from your LT5GEO External Probe cellular logger.

 Hereby, LogTag® North America Inc declares that the device designated LT5GEO containing this transmitter module is in compliance with:

-For a full text of these declarations please refer to the Declaration of Conformity .
+For the full text of these declarations, please refer to the Declaration of Conformity.

 Any limits specified in these regulations typically are designed to provide reasonable protection against harmful effects in approved installations, although there is no guarantee that interference will not occur in particular circumstances.